lsst-dm/dmtn-219/index.rst

 Either a Butler poll (undesirable for reasons given above) or special messaging subscription code in the batch job would be necessary.
 Neither of these seems to offer much of an advantage over the simpler design of including the preload and pipeline execution in the same handler process, as long as that handler is resilient and elastically scalable, which it is.

+This design, using only the ``next_visit`` event and image arrival notifications, isolates Prompt Processing to the greatest extent possible from the Summit systems, reducing complexity.
+No Commandable SAL Component (CSC) need be written to interface with the Summit; instead, it is possible for the

 Prototype Implementation
 ========================